Solution · Fitness & Recreation

 What to measure

 Free-intro-to-paid conversion rate is the second lever.
-A well-run boutique studio should convert 50 to 65% of free-intro visitors to a class pack within seven days (Prefero internal data, 4,300+ businesses).
+A well-run boutique studio should convert 50 to 65% of free-intro visitors to a class pack within seven days (Prefero internal data, 5,000+ local businesses).
 Below 40%, the conversion follow-up (timing, channel, and offer) needs adjustment.
 Sage identifies whether the gap is in the offer structure or a specific class format that consistently underperforms on conversion.

 Prefero vs the alternatives